-Eg law and economics, sociology of law.
-See for example R. Cotter, T. Ulen, Ekonomiczna analiza prawa [Law and Economics], Warszawa 2009, where the authors writes on the page 5 "[o]pócz naukowej teorii zachowań ekonomia dostarcza użytecznych wzorców normatywnych do oceny prawa i polityki.
+&lt;sup>109 Eg law and economics, sociology of law.
+See for example R. Cotter, T. Ulen, Ekonomiczna analiza prawa [Law and Economics], Warszawa 2009.
+(Authors writes on page 5: Pol. [o]pócz naukowej teorii zachowań ekonomia dostarcza użytecznych wzorców normatywnych do oceny prawa i polityki.
 Prawa nie sprowadzają się tylko do sekretnych argumentów technicznych, lecz są to narzędzia służąc do osiągania ważnych celów społecznych.
-Aby poznać oddziaływania praw na te cele, sędziowie i inni prawodawcy muszą dysponować odpowiednimi metodami oceny tych oddziaływań"
+Aby poznać oddziaływania praw na te cele, sędziowie i inni prawodawcy muszą dysponować odpowiednimi metodami oceny tych oddziaływań")

-&lt;sup>114 R. Alexy, On Constitutional Rights to Protection, Legisprudence, Vol. III, No 1, p.
+&lt;sup>110 R. Alexy, On Constitutional Rights..., p.
 6

 The Constitutional Court noted that evaluation [whether the protection of particular right is sufficient - L.L.] requires a comprehensive analysis of all legal remedies provided by the system of law for the protection of certain rights.
-115

 The test of necessity may cause practical difficulties such as determining whether the measure should be the least burdensome for all entities generally or to the smallest number of entities.
 K. Wojtyczek notes that the Constitutional Court while evaluating whether an act satisfies a test of necessity often refers to the comparative law studies.
 The solutions adopted in other jurisdictions may constitute an important clue in particular when assessing the necessity of such measures.
 The fact that in other jurisdictions less interfering measure is being effective may constitute an argument against the measure in question.
-116
+112